The songwriting skills every songwriter needs to know, no matter what your level of experience.

-Most songwriters (like me) start writing songs only understanding part of the process.
+Most songwriters (like me) started songwriting only understanding part of the songwriting process.
 Instead of trying to reinvent songwriting by yourself… keep reading!

 Songwriting is a complicated creative act.
 Many songwriters can do it, but few can explain so that a beginner understands…

-Although many people posted helpful hints, it takes more than a few sentences to answer this question for a budding songwriter:
+Although many people posted helpful hints, it takes more than a few sentences to answer this question!

 - Sing and play and instrument